mariomui/async_practice/readme.md

 * What are coroutines?
   * Coroutines are routines that queue up time intensive chores so that they are in the proper order
 * Can you explain this in terms I understand?
-  * Aync await solves the problem of queueing up TICs
+  * Async await solves the problem of queueing up TICs
   * Example 1A in plain english:
     * Boss: I need the team to do my chores.
     * Team: okay, We have 3 ppl.